 Faculty members are not eligible to formally participate on a team, but may serve as mentors or advisers.

 We encourage you to apply.
 Technology ideas are never “ready.”
 This program is for nascent ideas.
-We will help you along with every step in the lean startup process and provide expert mentoring.
+We will help you along with each step in the process.
 Email us if you have questions.

 See next question.

 Teams thrive when there is diversity in background, knowledge, and skill on the founding team.
 Everyone has something to offer.
 The only skills you need are the ability to work with a team and dogged commitment.

 Opportunities will be provided to help you find the right team.

 The program is divided into two parts: the hackathon, and the award and showcase event.

 There will be a good amount of independent work to complete outside these hours.
 Students are responsible for managing commitments to the program and their team.

 We recommend the following: 1) Start talking to people and find teammates, 2) Identify existing research and narrow down the problem space, 3) Learn about the process of turning concepts into testable prototypes.
 See suggested readings below.

 Sign-up for the initial info session and fill out the form here.